-Due by Mon., November 13, 2017
+Due by Mon., November 12, 2018

 The second entry should discuss hours 6-10 of your Capstone fieldwork.

-Due by Mon., January 8, 2018
+Due by Mon., January 7, 2019

 The third entry should discuss hours 11-15 of your Capstone fieldwork.

-Due by Fri., March 5, 2018
+Due by Mon., March 5, 2019

-\\Failure to turn in Capstone assignments on time will result in the loss of the senior privilege of coming in late or leaving early and may result in a loss of other senior privileges.
+Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.